JawadSarfraz/Data_Impute_Project/README.md

 -- generate_mae_scatter_plots_tm --> Script use to generate Scatter Plots for Feature against all Feature Set in all combinations of **Terr Mammals,** output is present in **mae_scatter_plots** dir

 -- impute_algorithms --> Script updated so that **RandomForest** algorithm embed with **MICE** algorithm so that both work together to get better result

+-- error_combinations_with_all_feature_set --> Script updated so that it work with RandomForest with MICE along with other algorithm to get all MAE calculation, time taken is 223.94 seconds